Glossary

 Further information can be found at: http://en.wikipedia.org/wiki/Deuterium_arc_lamp

-Ellipsometry measures the change of polarization, typically in reflection mode.
+Measures the change of polarization, typically in reflection mode.
 The exact nature of the polarization change is determined by the sample's properties (thickness, complex refractive index or dielectric function tensor).
 Although optical techniques are inherently diffraction limited, ellipsometry exploits phase information and the polarization state of light, and can achieve sub-nm resolution.
 In its simplest form, the technique is applicable to thin films with thickness less than a nanometer to several micrometers.
 The sample must be composed of a small number of discrete, well-defined layers that are optically homogeneous and isotropic.
 Ellipsometry is an indirect method, i.e. in general the measured Ψ and Δ cannot be converted directly into the optical constants of the sample.
 Normally, a model analysis must be performed.
 Using an iterative procedure (least-squares minimization) unknown optical constants and/or thickness parameters are varied, and Ψ and Δ values are calculated using the Fresnel equations.
 The calculated and values which match the experimental data best provide the optical constants and thickness parameters of the sample.

-grating is an optical component with a periodic structure, which splits and diffracts light into several beams travelling in different directions.
+Grating is an optical component with a periodic structure, which splits and diffracts light into several beams travelling in different directions.
 The directions of these beams depend on the spacing of the grating and the wavelength of the light so that the grating acts as the dispersive element.
 Because of this, gratings are commonly used in monochromators and spectrometers.

 Thus, when light is normally incident on the grating, the diffracted light will have maxima at angles θm given by: d*sin(θm)=m*λ